Relkha/Draw/README.md

 The Draw++ Integrated Development Environment (IDE) is a powerful, user-friendly tool that simplifies the process of creating, editing, and running Draw++ programs.
 Its features include:

-Tabbed File Management:

-Open, create, and manage multiple files in separate tabs.
+- Open, create, and manage multiple files in separate tabs.
-Rename tabs for better organization.
+- Rename tabs for better organization.
-Autosave and manual save options ensure your work is not lost.

-Real-Time Syntax Highlighting:

-Highlights commands, conditionals, loops, functions, and variables with distinct colors.
-Provides instant feedback on errors with red underlines.

-Interactive Command Validation:

-Validates syntax as you type, marking valid and invalid lines.
-Detects missing parameters or incorrect command usage.

-Code Execution:

-Runs your Draw++ code and displays the results in a graphical window.
-Supports real-time rendering of shapes, lines, and other elements.

-Undo/Redo Functionality:

-Easily revert or reapply changes to your code.
+- Easily revert or reapply changes to your code.

-Dark and Light Modes:

-Toggle between dark mode for comfortable nighttime use and light mode for daytime.
+- Toggle between dark mode for comfortable nighttime use and light mode for daytime.

-Error Management:

-Errors in your code are highlighted for quick fixes.

-Interactive Documentation:

-Access built-in documentation directly from the IDE, providing explanations and examples of all commands.
+- Access built-in documentation directly from the IDE, providing explanations and examples of all commands.

-Auto-completion:
+- Highlights commands, conditionals, loops, functions, and variables with distinct colors.
+- Provides instant feedback on errors with red underlines.

-Predicts and completes commands as you type, speeding up coding and reducing errors.
+- Predicts and completes commands as you type, speeding up coding and reducing errors.
+- Runs your Draw++ code and displays the results in a graphical window.